View Shirley Claeys's Obituary on https://www.shorelinemedia.net/ and share memories

 |

-She is survived by her children, Todd (Monica) Jankoviak, Angela (Richard) White and Abby (Paul) Augustine; daughter-in-law, Janet Jankoviak; 11 grandchildren and four great- grandchildren.
-She was preceded in death by her son, Scott Jankoviak; her father, Francis Claeys; her mother, Clara Lozen; granddaughter, Kristen Jankoviak and brother Jack Claeys.
+She is survived by her children, Todd (Monica) Jankoviak, Angela (Richard) White and Abby (Paul) Augustine; daughter-in-law, Janet Jankoviak; 11 grandchildren and four great-grandchildren.
+She was preceded in death by her son, Scott Jankoviak; her granddaughter, Kristen Jankoviak; her father, Francis Claeys; her mother, Clara Lozen; and brother, Jack Claeys.

 There will be no services.
 Memorials to Crystal Valley Care Fund, P.O.
 Box 451, Hart, MI 49420 are appreciated.
-You may leave a message for the family at www.harrisfhome.com.
-Arrangements are by Harris Funeral Home, Shelby.
+You may leave a message for the family at http://www.harrisfhome.com.
+Arrangements by Harris Funeral Home, Shelby.